flare-foundation/docs/docs/tutorials/wallets/how-to-access-flare-network-with-a-ledger-device.md

 6. Your Ledger device will display Processing…
 7. The app installation is complete

-{% hint style="info" %}
+!!! info
     Both Ethereum and Songbird Ledger apps can be used to sign transactions for the Songbird network.
-{% endhint %}

 ### Use Ledger Device with MetaMask

 You can access Songbird by using your Ledger device with the [MetaMask browser extension](https://metamask.io/download.html).

 1. Open the MetaMask browser extension and login
 2. Click on Custom RPC in the networks dropdown

     a) Enter network name: **Songbird**